How Does Fault in a Rear-End Collision Work?

 Every motor vehicle must have at least two tail lamps mounted on its rear that emit red light when the car breaks.
 These taillights must be widely spaced and visible from at least five-hundred feet from the vehicle’s rear.

-How to Determine Who Is at Fault
+How to Determine Rear-End Collision Fault

 After law enforcement responds to a rear-end collision and concludes its investigation, the reporting officer may offer an opinion as to each party’s percentage of fault.
 This can serve as valuable evidence as you attempt to negotiate a settlement with the insurance company.
 Additionally, photographs and eyewitness accounts can serve as valuable evidence.